demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

   (get-in root [:app :log :slack :webhook-url]))
 ```

 To verify this new config, stop the REPL, set the environment variable `WHEEL_APP_LOG_SLACK_WEBHOOK_URL` with the webhook URL and start the REPL.
-Then start the app, call the `slack-log-webhook-url`.
+Then start the app, call the `slack-log-webhook-url` function.

 ```clojure
 wheel.core=> (in-ns 'user)